R3Conclave/conclave-core-sdk/docs/docs/mail.md

    * Move session management *and expiry* out of the enclave.
    * Get other benefits like reusing MQ brokers, integrating with Corda flows, storing messages to databases, and supporting M-to-1 inbound message collection.

-3. The primary reason to use HTTPS/REST is the availability of tools and libraries.
-To use these preexisting tools for remote attestation, you must modify them in unusual ways that they were not designed for, which introduces design complexities and reduces their usefulness.